 There might be circumstances where the presence of a certain subdocument should be conditional.
-A good example would be the presence of a certain clause in the main body of the agreement.
-In order to achieve that, follow the three steps outlined below.
+There are two main ways to achieve this:

-Lastly, the condition needs to be inserted into the subdocument.
-Navigate to binder > properties and under click on the subdocument that shall be conditional.
+Inserting condition logic into a document is very similar to how you would approach this for a clause.
+Navigate to binder > properties and click on the subdocument that shall be made conditional.

 A new file pops up in the Edit menu, which is where the properties of the subdocument are changed.
 In the enabled? pane, the file can be enabled or disabled based on a certain condition.

 #share-transfer-agreement^consent-letter-applicable = true to activate or deactive the Annex Form of Consent Letter (see screenshot above).
 Just fill it out, hit save and the datafield for this condition should be visible under the “Datafields” menu.

 You could also make the inclusion of a subdocument conditional on whether or not a clause is included in the binder somewhere (i.e.: whether a concept or cross-tag has been implemented).
 Thus, we need to use the special function

 - To make a document conditional on the inclusion of a clause that implements the concept of #confidential-information, use @implemented(#confidential-information)

 - To make a document conditional on the inclusion of a clause that has a crosstag by the name of “confidential-information”, use @implemented(confidential-information)

 Create a Disable subdocument change set for your Q&A by going to the Changes panel and clicking “Disable subdocument”.

 Then, simply choose the document that needs to be disabled under a given circumstance and attach a condition to this change set to activate or deactivate the document in question.